mathisbot/opengl-fps/README.md

 <a name="gameplay"></a>

 In its current state, the game only allows you to move freely in a black space.
 The player can run and look around.
-The stage also contains brick cubes and a movable light source.
+The stage also contains brick cubes and a light sources.

 This is a placeholder for the level.